By Nicholas Alahverdian

 Runco, seated across from Cianci, said, “I’m going to sit right here, because I’m partially deaf and I read lips.
 It’s not that I want to make out with you.”

 “Good,” Cianci said.
 “I’ve got enough problems.”

 In 1984, Cianci’s first term was interrupted when he was found guilty of assaulting a man who was dating his ex-wife.
 In 2002, after undercover federal agents recorded hundreds of conversations in City Hall, Cianci was indicted on twenty-nine charges of corruption.
 He told the group at Runco’s house, “I was found not guilty of the RICO”—crimes defined by the Racketeer Influenced and Corrupt Organizations Act—“but was found guilty of conspiracy to commit RICO.
 Go figure.”
 He served a four-and-a-half-year prison term but still professes his innocence, preferring to speak vaguely of “regrets.”
-“I gave a speech at Brown, and some kid sits in the front row and says, ‘What would you have changed in your life?’
+“I gave a speech and some kid sits in the front row and says, ‘What would you have changed in your life?’
 Being a smart-ass, I said, ‘The verdict.’ ”

 Runco and her guests voiced their concerns.
 Kirsten Murphy said, “My son can see our elementary school from his window, but the city told us that they would allocate funds to bus him to another school.”

 “Look, I was mayor when we were going through voluntary desegregation,” he said.
 “I know I don’t look that old, but I am.
 But now you have to revert to neighborhood autonomy.”
 He added, “My good friend Richie Daley, in Chicago, he’s done a pretty decent job with the schools out there.”
 (Daley, Chicago’s former mayor, survived several scandals.)